astrochart/astrochart.github.io/wiki/workshops.md

 Workshops
 ===

 We offer workshops to learn how to build and use CHART.
-Watch this page for details on how to sign up, or [email us](mailto:astrochartproject@gmail.com) to be the first to hear of upcoming events.
+Watch this page for details on how to sign up, or [join our mailing list](https://groups.google.com/u/1/g/astrochart/) to be the first to hear of upcoming events.

 ### Upcoming Workshops
 - [WSU ALPhA Immersion](https://advlab.org/Imm2026Winona_RadioTelescope), July 9-11, 2026 in Winona, MN.
 This will be an immersive three-day workshop geared toward university faculty looking to add and advanced undergraduate lab to their curriculum.